Schluersburg, Missouri

 Schluersburg is an unincorporated hamlet in St. Charles County, in the U.S. state of Missouri.
+It lies along Schluersburg Road, which was paved during the 1970s, about two miles west of Highway F.

+In addition to several houses, there is a church of recent construction in Schluersburg, as well as an abandoned small store; there are no other businesses or services.

 History

 A post office was established at Schluersburg in 1862, and remained in operation until 1908.
 According to tradition, the community took its name from a town of the same name in Germany.